matteomiceli/dotfiles/README.md

 # Linux Setup Scripts
-This repo contains setup scripts for automating the installation of software and  configuringh the linux operating system to my liking.
-There are currently versions for redhat and debian based systems.
+This repo contains setup scripts and dotfiles for (mostly) automating the setup of a new linux environment.
+It includes some defaults I consider sane like zsh and a flat pointer curve.
+It installs the packages I use regularly and the environments I use to develop.

+## Config files
+- vimrc
+- zshrc
+- sway (for wayland tiling manager users)

 ## Software Installation
 #### dnf / apt packages